 In verbal ability section, the first RC passage(Q1-5) was based on‘the impact of US dollar variation on internal trade and economy and its influence on the economies and trade around the world.’The passage was moderate in terms of understanding and the related questions were also moderate except Q1 and 4 which were difficult.

-The second RC passage (Q6-9)was based on 'There is a need for redrawing of the colonial era borders of Africa'.
-The passage was easy to moderate in understanding and identifying answers to the questions except Q 6 which was difficult.
+The second RC passage (Q6-11)was based on ‘free expression, though a valuable asset, can have repercussions in terms of prejudiced interpretations and malevolent actions.’The passage was easy to moderate in terms of understanding and identifying answers to the related questions except Q9 and 11 which were difficult.

-The last RC passage(Q20-24) was based on 'Massive crowds of tourists are ruining popular destinations causing environmental degradation and other dangerous conditions'.
-The passage was moderate as regards understanding and interpreting the related questions except Q21 which was easy.
+The last RC passage(Q21-24) was based on ‘need to re-look at the borders which separate the countries in Africa since they are of no use now and colonial era borders required to be redrawn.’
+The passage was moderate as regards understanding and interpreting the related questions except Q21 which was difficult.

-Questions (25-27) were based on finding summary of the given paragraph and were easy.
+Questions (32-34) were based on finding summary of the given paragraph and were easy.

 The overall feel of this section wasmoderate.
 To score 90+ percentile one should have attempted 20-22 questions with 75- 80% accuracy.

 The overall feel of the paper was moderate to tough, though for the students who knew how to manage the time available to the best i.e. not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
 AR and DI were mostly selective in this paper.
 As far as Quant is concerned most of the questions were from Algebra, Number system and Geometry.
 For verbal section, one should have good reading skills as there were 5 RC’s and also a few questions based on paragraph summary.
 One must focus on contextual vocabulary as well to understand and score well in RC passages.
 Moreover, questions like sentence rearrangement and misfit require analysis and knowledge of tricks to attempt properly.